dreamportdev/Osdev-Notes/99_Appendices/E_Cross_Compilers.md

 export PATH="$PREFIX/bin:$PATH"
 ```

 The `PREFIX` environment variable stores the directory we want to install the toolchain into after building, `TARGET` is the target triplet of our target and we also modify the shell `PATH` variable  to include the prefix directory.
-To permantly add the cross compiler to your path, you may want to add this last line (where we updated `PATH`) to your shell's configuration.
+To permanently add the cross compiler to your path, you may want to add this last line (where we updated `PATH`) to your shell's configuration.
 If you're unsure what shell you use, it's probably bash and you will want to edit your `.bashrc`.
 As for where to install this up to personal preference, but if unsure a 'tools' directory under our home folder should work.
-This is nice because the install process doesn't require root permissons.
+This is nice because the install process doesn't require root permissions.
 If we want all users on the system to be able to access it, we could install somewhere under `/usr/` too.

 The process of building binutils and GCC follows a pattern: